jen2004/Disaster-Rescue-Robot/README.md

 For my complete project report, refer to “Task 2 Report.pdf”.

 Here is a GIF of LifeBot in use.
-The person sensor turns from blue to green when a human (red cylinder) is detected.
+The sensor turns from blue to green when a human (red cylinder) is detected.

 ![LifeBot demonstration](./1.gif)